Wytamma/rstudio-hpc/README.md

 [1] "finished"
 ```

-An explicit future version of the qsub function can be created by wrapping the blocking code in the function with the future:future function.
+An explicit future version of the qsub function can be created by wrapping the blocking code in the function with the future::future function.
 ```r
 future_qsub <-
   function(cmd,